 - Serving as the Principal Investigator of an evaluation of a delinquency prevention program for girls

 Daniel graduated from the Specs Howard School of Broadcast Arts and holds a BA in Electronic Media and Film Studies from Eastern Michigan University.
 While at EMU he was involved with the Students for Animal Rights activist group.
-Daniel is a former employee of SASHA Farm Animal Sanctuary.
-He is also involved with other animal advocacy and vegan activist groups such as VegAnnArbor and VegMichigan.
+Daniel is a former employee of SASHA Farm Animal Sanctuary and currently volunteers at Barn Sanctuary.
+He is also involved with other animal advocacy and vegan advocacy groups such as VegAnnArbor and VegMichigan.